DanteTheXplorer/Netflix-analysis-U.S/README.md

 Visualizations can be found in the `/visualizations` folder.

-## Exports
-Summarized reports and insights were exported for easy reference.
-These include:
-- A CSV summary report detailing gross revenues by company and year.

-The exported files can be found in the `/exports` folder.

 ## How to Use This Repository
 1. Clone the repository to your local machine:
    ```bash